steelswords/blog/content/blog/useless-box.md

 {{ youtube(id="e5GbTxEwg40") }}

-The primary reason this took so long was because I didn’t have a 3D printer at first.
+The primary reason this took so long was because I didn't have a 3D printer at first.
 After I acquired one this project took off!
 It was so exciting to print out those parts effortlessly, instead of trying to craft them out of cardboard.

 # Mechanical Assembly

 All of the mechanical pieces are 3D printed.
-I used balassy’s design, [found on Thingiverse](https://www.thingiverse.com/thing:3856965).
+I used balassy's design, [found on Thingiverse](https://www.thingiverse.com/thing:3856965).

 Most of the screws used are M3.
 It’s so nice to use metric screws.
 They’re much